 TRANSPORTATION OR TRANSFORMATION?

 It assuredly is time for a reformation of Christian thinking.
-Historically the concept of salvation has been that we are saved to make our eternal home in Heaven.
+Historically, the concept of salvation has been that we are saved to make our eternal home in Heaven.
 While this concept is embraced by other religions, it is not a true concept of the Christian salvation.
 The Christian salvation is a program that changes man from the image of Satan to the image of God.
-When brought to maturity it results in a total transformation of the individual believer.
+When brought to maturity, the result is a total transformation of the individual believer.
 The person then can have fellowship with God wherever he is located.